solana-mobile/dapp-publishing/packages/cli/README.md

         Some wonderful release notes, in long-form
       new_in_version: |
         Something new in this version
+      saga_features_localized: |
+        Some information about saga specific features
+  android_details:
+    android_package: com.company.dapp
+    min_sdk: 21
+    version_code: 5
+    permissions:
+      - android.permission.INTERNET
+      - android.permission.LOCATION_HARDWARE
+      - com.solanamobile.seedvault.ACCESS_SEED_VAULT
+    locales:
+      - en-US
+      - ja-JP
+      - it-IT

+solana_mobile_dapp_publisher_portal:
+  google_store_package: com.company.dapp.otherpkg
+  testing_instructions: >
+    Here are some steps informing Solana Mobile of how to test this dapp.
+You can specify multiple lines of instructions.
+For example, if a login is needed, you would add those details here.
 ```

 Since releases happen quite often, those are stored in the `dapp-store/releases` folder.